frontenddogma/html-css-frameworks/manuscript/attributes.md

 ming language, which was conceived two years later.
 Go came with a “backpack” library, Go X, which included elements that we used only occasionally.
-This kept the core very small—4,250 bytes includ‐ ing the Google logo—but offered the use of additional, commonenough elements.
+This kept the core very small—4,250 bytes includ‐ ing the Google logo—but offered the use of additional, common enough elements.
 Project-specific code made for a third layer that had to be carried by each project style sheet itself.

 To make frameworks more extensible: